Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 -After the autosave, within 45 seconds, fly to the chunk and place two active savestate shulker boxes in the chunk.

 ## Book bans
-If one wants to manually savestate multiple unpopulated chunks that are close to each other, one has to additionally circumvent book bans:
+In multiplayer if one wants to manually savestate multiple unpopulated chunks that are close to each other, one has to additionally circumvent book bans:
-If a player carries around more than 3 activated savestate shulker boxes, they get kicked from the server.
+If a player carries around more than 3 activated savestate shulker boxes, and then do something like opening a chest, then they get kicked from the server.
 This behavior is called the book ban.

+Book bans only happen in multiplayer.
+In singleplayer one can carry aruond arbitrarily many savestate shulker boxes without getting book banned.

 Book bans can be cheatily disabled by using the carpet command "/carpet disableBookBan true" and using a carpet client.